Blog

 Start with the basics:

-• Ensure that your computer is connected to the internet.
+• Make sure your computer is connected to the internet.

-• Open your browser and check if websites are loading correctly.
+• Open your browser and check if the web pages load properly.

-• If you are connected via Wi-Fi, try switching to a wired (Ethernet) connection if possible.
+• If you're connected via Wi-Fi, try switching to a wired (Ethernet) connection if possible.

 2. Restart your router and computer

-• Disconnect the router's power supply for at least 30 seconds.
+• Unplug the router for at least 30 seconds.

-• Turn it back on and wait until all LEDs stop flashing.
+• Turn it back on and wait until all the LEDs stop flashing.

-• Restart your computer and try to activate or update again.
+• Restart your computer and try the activation or update again.

-3. Disable Windows Firewall and antivirus software (temporarily)
+3. Disable the Windows Firewall and your antivirus software (temporarily)

-Sometimes, your firewall or security software may block connections to Microsoft servers.
+Sometimes, a firewall or security software blocks connections to Microsoft servers.

 • Go to Control Panel > System and Security > Windows Defender Firewall.